core4x/collectu-core/README.md

 > Collectu-core is licensed under the terms of the Sustainable Use License.

-> The collectu interfaces are licensed under the terms of the collectu Enterprise License.
+> The collectu interfaces (frontend and api) are licensed under the terms of the collectu Enterprise License.